sc4ryb3ar/android/README.md

 ![Screenshots of FetLife Android App](https://cloud.githubusercontent.com/assets/4168967/21648277/c3a33cfe-d29d-11e6-8fd6-f95bd47c757f.jpg)

 ### Installing the App on your Android Device

 Installation of FetLife App is a bit different than for Apps from the Google Play store, but it is still pretty straightforward, Android OS will guide you through the whole process.

 Just download our latest version [fetlife-2.9.1.apk](https://github.com/fetlife/android/releases/download/v2.9.1/fetlife-2.9.1.apk) and follow the on-screen prompts on your device.

+For more details please check out [FetLife Android App Installation Guide](https://github.com/fetlife/android/files/1127920/FetLifeAndroidAppInstallationGuide.pdf)

-If something went wrong and you still don’t have the App or you still have further questions left, don’t be worried just check out the FetLife Android App FAQ and Troubleshooting Guide or get in contact with us via caretakers@fetlife.com or dreamlite@fetlife.com
+If something went wrong and you still don’t have the App or you still have further questions left, don’t be worried just check out the [FetLife Android App FAQ and Troubleshooting Guide](https://github.com/fetlife/android/files/1127921/FetLifeAndroidAppFAQandTroubleshootingGuide.pdf) or get in contact with us via caretakers@fetlife.com or dreamlite@fetlife.com

 ### Kinksters Helping Kinksters